pay-theory/pay-theory-docs/API/TRANSACTION.md

 The date and time the transaction was created.

 **`failed_reason`: String**
-The error_code explaining why the transaction failed.
+The failure_code explaining why the transaction failed.
 This will be null if the transaction succeeded.
-You can find a list of error codes [here](/overview/failed_transactions)
+You can find a list of failure codes [here](/overview/failed_transactions)

 ## Create Refund